tacowordpress/taco-theme/src/README.md

 ### Webpack CSS entrypoint
 At this time, CSS also outputs to the `_/dist` directory and does not output by the Javascript itself, so you do need to explicitly include them in your HTML.

-/* @Ian, please advise for everything below this line, as we've discussed this is out of date for now */
+/* @Ian, please advise for everything below this line, as we've discussed this is out of date for now.
+Can we delete the init file, for example? */

 ### Optional git hooks for deploying `/dist` files:
 Run `init` from the taco theme root directory to setup git hooks.